chadallison/tsbfl25/README.md

 ### Past Week One Player Merchants

-- Amon-Ra St. Brown: 36.3% of total points for Josh
+- Saquon Barkley: 31.3% of total points for Andrew
-- Jaxon Smith-Njigba: 35.2% of total points for JP
+- Daniel Jones: 31.3% of total points for Hank
-- Christian McCaffrey: 30.3% of total points for David
+- Jonathan Taylor: 30.1% of total points for Isaac
-- Javonte Williams: 28.9% of total points for JP
+- Jordan Love: 29.3% of total points for David
-- Jahmyr Gibbs: 23.6% of total points for Chad
+- De’Von Achane: 26.9% of total points for Hank

 ------------------------------------------------------------------------

 ### Full Season One Player Merchants

-- Jonathan Taylor: 21.83% of total points for Isaac
+- Jonathan Taylor: 22.96% of total points for Isaac
-- Christian McCaffrey: 20.61% of total points for David
+- Christian McCaffrey: 19.56% of total points for David
-- Patrick Mahomes: 17.94% of total points for Chad
+- Jalen Hurts: 17.33% of total points for Adam
-- Bijan Robinson: 17.52% of total points for Matthew
+- Patrick Mahomes: 17.31% of total points for Chad
-- Jalen Hurts: 17.42% of total points for Adam
+- Drake Maye: 17.09% of total points for Andrew

 ------------------------------------------------------------------------